Tak province: Symbols

+The provincial tree is the Asian Jatoba (Xylia xylocarpa var. kerrii), and the provincial flower is the Orchid tree (Bauhinia sp.).
+The cyprinid fish Hypsibarbus malcolmi is the provincial aquatic life.

 Administrative divisions

 Provincial government

 The province is divided into nine districts (amphoes).
 These are further divided into 63 subdistricts (tambons) and 493 villages (mubans).

 Local government

 As of 26 November 2019 there are: one Tak Provincial Administration Organisation (ongkan borihan suan changwat) and 19 municipal (thesaban) areas in the province.
 Mae Sot has city (thesaban nakhon) status.
 Tak has town (thesaban mueang) status.
 Further 17 subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 49 Subdistrict Administrative Organisations - SAO (ongkan borihan suan tambon).